ijayas/signalling-nanodomains.org/index.md

 {% capture text %}

-Most physiologies and pathophysiologies can be traced down to the spatial organisation and physical interactions (in the form of structural or functional coupling) inside cells.
-We study signalling proteins in their organisation, chemical configuration, and partnering molecules in situ to understand their biology in their native environment.
-We use optical super-resolution mircroscopies to localise these proteins, alongside the dozens of key partner proteins in various cell types including muscle, neuronal and tumour cells.
+Most of the primary functions of the body can be traced down to the spatial organisation and interactions of biomolecules such as proteins and nucleic acids in cells.
+We study signalling proteins in their spatial organisation, chemical configuration, and their communication with partnering molecules in situ.
+Studying these features of individual and groups proteins in their native environment gives us a unique window into the fundamental rules of life, health, and disease.
+To visualise these biomolecules with the highest precision use optical super-resolution microscopy techniques such as localisation microscopy and expansion microscopy.

 {%
   include button.html